ArminJo/NeoPatterns/README.md

 In case you need `NEO_MATRIX_COLUMNS` layout, try to rotate your Matrix and use `NEO_MATRIX_ROWS` or use your own custom mapping function.

 ## Reducing library size
-If you do not have RGBW pixels, then you can save program space by commenting out the line `#define SUPPORT_RGBW` in *NeoPixel.h* or defining `DO_NOT_SUPPORT_RGBW` as global symbol.
+If you only have RGB pixels and do not require RGBW pixels support, then you can save program space by commenting out the line `#define DO_NOT_SUPPORT_RGBW` in *NeoPixel.h*.
 This saves e.g 400 bytes FLASH for the AllPatternsOnMultiDevices example.

+The `BOUNCING_BALL` pattern requires additional 640 to 1140 bytes FLASH, depending if floating point and sqrt() are already used otherwise.
+If you do not require this pattern, you can save space by commenting out the line `#define DO_NOT_USE_MATH_PATTERNS` in *NeoPatterns.h*.

 ### Modifying library properties
 To access the Arduino library files from a sketch, you have to first use *Sketch/Show Sketch Folder (Ctrl+K)* in the Arduino IDE.<br/>